brandon-rhodes/python-patterns/gang-of-four/flyweight/index.rst

 exactly the same object is returned — it keeps only one copy of each string object in memory.

+Let’s compute the string ``'python'`` two different ways (to make it likely that any given Python implementation will really give us two different strings) and pass them to the intern function:

 .. |intern| replace:: ``intern()``
 .. _intern: https://docs.python.org/3/library/sys.html#sys.intern